gnilk/testrunner/README.md

 you can combine it with the silent (`-s`) switch, which will now suppress all output.

 ## JSON Format Example
-The JSON format is currently (at best) experimental
+The JSON format is currently considered experimental (no known bugs but also not extensively used).

 Example after running: `bin/trun -sSR json lib/libtrun_utests.dylib` (on macOS).<br>
 JSON Format (some results omitted):